Skip to main content

 • determinants of the individual development process;

-• developmental achievements in each stage of the individual’s life;
+• developmental achievements in each stage of the individual’s life.

-2. Child development in the period of early childhood (25 hours):
+Child development in the early childhood period:

 • developmental tasks in the infancy and post-infancy periods;